 No. 1 in Master of Science in Nursing graduates in the U.S.**

-Upon completing this specialization, graduates will be prepared to:
+Upon completion of this specialization, you will be prepared to:

 - Synthesize organizational/systems leadership for cost-effective specialist nursing practice that contributes to high-quality healthcare delivery, advancement of the nursing profession, and social change.